beNative/prompt-forge/FUNCTIONAL_MANUAL.md

 ## 2. Main Interface

-The application window is divided into three main sections:
+The application window is divided into four main sections:

 - **Header**: Contains global actions like creating a new prompt, opening settings, toggling themes, viewing documentation, and toggling logs.
 - **Prompt List (Left Sidebar)**: Displays all your saved prompts and folders in a tree structure.
 - **Editor (Main Area)**: The primary workspace where you write and refine the selected prompt.
+- **Status Bar (Footer)**: Shows the connection status of your LLM provider and provides quick-actions to change the active provider and model.

 ## 3. The Command Palette